Happy New Year!

 I know I am going to try.

-Last year at this time I was very intentional about clearing out everything in my life that didn’t feel right for me anymore.
+The last two years at this time I was very intentional about clearing out everything in my life that didn’t feel right for me anymore.
 I started taking steps to simplify my life a few years ago and liked the benefits I began to see.
 Life is too short not to live the best you can, right?

 I think it is something all of us desire.
 I was feeling stressed and had not reached a few goals and had to figure out what was keeping me from reaching them.
 What I did to begin achieving them was nothing earth shattering, but it worked and new year goals last year were met.
 I am going to keep doing it all again this new year.

 How Did I Start Living My Best Life?

 …and I am not talking about simple editing, like decorating a mantel, stepping back to see what can be taken away to “make it look better” kind of editing.

 I edited EVERYTHING from what I ate, what I bought, what I wore, to how I decorated the house.
 I am happy to report that by editing the things that were no longer working for me, I was rewarded with a newfound clarity to focus on what really mattered to me.

 In turn, this made me happier and more productive all around, not just at work.